 All SEO strategies have one main goal: to increase the website’s organic traffic.
-The way this goal is achieved is by providing relevant and optimised SEO strategies to increase the website’s SERP, which in turn increases the chances of potential leads finding your website in their searches online.
-Search engines constantly use crawlers to go through websites online, by optimising your On-page SEO, you make it easier for these crawlers to crawl your content, rank it according to your used keywords and key-phrases.
-The higher the ranking of your website, the more likely your website is to be shown to search engine users who are looking for similar content to yours.
+The way this goal is accomplished is by providing optimized SEO strategies to boost the website’s search engine results page (SERP) ranking.
+This improves the chances of potential leads finding your website in their searches online.
+Search engines constantly use crawlers to go through websites.
+By optimizing your On-page SEO you make it easier for these crawlers to crawl your content, rank it according to your used keywords and key phrases.
+The higher the ranking of your website, the more likely it is to be visible to search engine users who are looking for similar content.

 Optimised keywords and key-phrases

-Keywords and key-phrases are the most vital part of your SEO strategy.
+Keywords and key phrases are the most vital part of your SEO strategy.
 Keywords and key-phrases refer to the relevant words and phrases aimed towards your target audiences.
-These keywords should be included in every relevant page on your website.
-However, it is important to note that these words need to be relevant and used naturally.
-If you attempt to mention your keywords too often, your content might risk not actually being valuable to your visitors, and seem like it’s written by a robot – this is called keyword stuffing.
-Your main objective when writing content an using keywords and key-phrases is to provide your visitors with value on the topic of said keywords.
+These keywords should be on every relevant page on your website.
+However, it is essential to remember that these keywords need to be appropriate and natural.
+If you mention your keywords too often, your content might risk losing value for your audience and seem like it is written by a robot which is a method called keyword stuffing.
+If you want to get deeper into Keyword research go read my beginner’s guide that includes 12 recommended SEO keyword research tools as well!

 How to utilize keywords for On-page SEO:

-- Research your target audience’s needs: Before even setting up your business and website you should have researched who your target audience is, what their needs are, and how to fulfil those needs.
-By knowing the answers to this, you are a step closer to understanding what your keywords and key-phrases are.
+- Research your target audience’s needs: Before even setting up your business and website, you should have researched who your target audience is, what their needs are, and how to fulfill those needs.
+By knowing this, you are a step closer to understanding what your keywords and key phrases are.
 If your target audience is looking for plant care information, your keywords should include aspects within this topic.

 - Research how your audience uses search engines: What search terms and phrases are they using?
-Which types of plant or aspects of care are they most frequently searching for?
+Which types of plants or aspects of care do they searching for most frequently?

-- Research and discover keyword competition: Once you have found some keywords through the first two steps you should research the competitiveness of those keywords, find relevant and similar keywords to the discovered once, and determine if the keywords are too narrow, broad or just fitting for your business and target audience.
+- Research and discover keyword competition: Once you have found some keywords through the first two steps, you should research the competitiveness of those keywords, find relevant and similar keywords to the discovered ones, and determine if the keywords are too narrow, broad, or just fitting for your business and target audience.
 How big is the search volume for these keywords and phrases?
 How easy is it to rank with these keywords?
-In this step you should use various keyword research tools online such as keywordtool.io, Wordstream, SEMrush, MOZ, Google Trends, Google Search Console, SpyFu, and Ahrefs.
+In this step, you should use various keyword research tools online such as keywordtool.io, Wordstream, SEMrush, Moz, Google Trends, Google Search Console, SpyFu, and Ahrefs.

-- Select relevant and optimised keywords: Now that you have gone through some keyword research you should make a list of your chosen keywords and information about the keywords.
-By having a list with the information you reduce the amount of time spent research every time you want to post new content.
-However, you should re-evaluate the list frequently as trends, topics and searches move quickly on search engines.
+- Select relevant and optimized keywords: Now that you have gone through some keyword research, you should create a list of your chosen keywords and information about the keywords.
+By creating a list, you reduce the amount of time spent researching every time you want to post new content.
+However, you should re-evaluate the list frequently as trends, topics, and searches move quickly on search engines.

-- Optimise your content using the given keywords: Now that you have your list of keywords it is time to incorporate them into your website in a natural, relevant and valuable way – without keyword stuffing.
+- Optimize your content using the given keywords: Now that you have your list of keywords, it is time to incorporate them into your website in a natural, relevant, and valuable way – without keyword stuffing.
 Continue reading to see where to place your keywords other than blog posts.

 Optimising HTML elements:

-This section is a short introduction to the HTML elements within a website which must be optimised for an well functioning On-page SEO.
+This section is a short introduction to the HTML elements within a website that must be optimized for a well-functioning On-page SEO.

-- Page names: Pages should have accurate names according to their contents.
-Little is more frustrating than trying to find a website’s ‘about page’ found under a random numbers and letters name.
+- Page names: Pages should have specific titles according to their contents.
+Little is more frustrating than finding a website’s ‘about page’ found under a random number and letter name.

-- Meta description: This tag provides search engines and visitors with a short summary of your website and page’s content.
-It is important to use relevant keywords that accurately describe the content of your website and each individual page.
-It is important that each individual page has their own meta description as each page should provide different valuable content.
-Look at the given example below on the different meta descriptions for BBC’s home page and their news page.
+- Meta description: This tag provides search engines and visitors with a summary of your website and page’s content.
+It is vital to use relevant keywords that accurately describe the content of your website and each page.
+Each page’s meta description should be different and specific.
+Look at the example below on the meta descriptions for BBC’s home page and their news page.

 - Heading tags: Heading tags (H1, H2, H3…) inform search engines and visitors about the most important topics on each page.
 It is also a way to structure your content, which makes it easier to navigate and extract information.
-You should use the most relevant keywords in your headings.
-Looking through this blog post you can see different heading (H1) and subheading (H2, H3) tags throughout depending on which section they belong.
-Heading tags should be used when it makes sense and to add a functioning structure, using heading tags instead of paragraphs looks weird and confusing.
+Place the most relevant keywords in your headings.
+Looking through this blog post you can see different heading (H1) and subheading (H2, H3) tags throughout, depending on which section they belong to.
+Heading tags should be used when it makes sense to add a functioning structure.
+Using heading tags instead of paragraphs looks weird and confusing.
 Below is another example from BBC showing how they use headings sparingly to create informational content sections in their articles.

-- Images: Webpage images can also be optimised for On-page SEO under the <img> og <picture> tag in your HTML codes.
-Image file names and image ‘alt’ text are important features as search engines cannot view images, but rely on these elements to understand the image’s content.
-In addition, if your visitors for some reason cannot see the images, the ‘alt’ text will describe it for them.
+- Images: Webpage images can also be optimised for On-page SEO under the or tag in your HTML codes.
+Image file names and image ‘alt’ text are important features as search engines cannot view images but rely on these elements to understand the image’s content.
+In addition, if your visitors, for some reason, cannot see the images, the ‘alt’ text will describe them for them.
 See below for the image code with alt text.

 <img src="FILE NAME" alt="IMAGE DESCRIPTION">

-- Link anchor text: When you are linking, whether it’s an internal or external link, the clickable text for the link, the anchor text, should inform visitors and search engines about the page the link is referring to.
-Using non-descriptive anchor text such as ‘LINK’ and/or ‘MORE’ gives users no indication of what the link leads to.
+- Link anchor text: When you link, whether it’s an internal or external link, the clickable text for the link, the anchor text, should inform visitors and search engines about the page the link is referring to.
+Using non-descriptive anchor text such as ‘LINK’ or ‘MORE’ gives users no indication of where the link leads.
 Furthermore, all links you include on your webpage should be, like keywords, relevant and valuable.
 See below for the link code with anchor text, which will look like this in text: Elise Ols’ index page

 <a href="http://Eliseols.com">Elise Ols' index page</a> <a href="URL">ANCHOR TEXT</a>

-In 2020, Google announced that page speed and user experience is taken into consideration when it comes to your site’s SERP ranking.
-This means that an optimised page speed is a vital part of your SEO strategy.
-When it comes to measuring your page speed I recommend using Google’s PageSpeed Insights as they give you a score from 1-100 and insights into which aspects and files on your website is increasing your page speed and how to improve it.
+In 2020, Google announced that page speed and user experience are considered when it comes to your site’s SERP ranking.
+It means that an optimized page speed is a vital part of your SEO strategy.
+When it comes to measuring your page speed I recommend using Google’s PageSpeed Insights as they give you a score from 1-100 and insights into which aspects and files on your website are increasing your page speed and how to improve it.
 PageSpeed Insights measures both your website for desktop and mobile devices with individual scores and insights for both categories.

 On-page SEO for E-commerce and online businesses:

 - Include detailed and helpful product descriptions: We know that customers are more likely to research products before buying.
-By not including product descriptions, or just having bad and non-descriptive product descriptions, you might be missing out on a better search engine ranking for that product page, but leads might be turned off by the lack of information.
+By not including product descriptions or bad and non-descriptive ones, you will be missing out on a better SERP ranking for that product page.
+In addition, leads will be unimpressed by the lack of information.
 So remember to make time to write a relevant and valuable product description for all of your products.

-- Start business blogging: If you own an online business and you have not yet started business blogging you are missing out on a huge opportunity to continue to optimise your On-page SEO strategy.
-Not only does business blogging give you an opportunity to provide your users with valuable content, it also gives you an opportunity to increase you rank on SERPs by creating regular On-page SEO optimised content.
+- Start business blogging: If you own an online business and you have not started blogging, you are missing out on a huge opportunity.
+Not only does business blogging allow you to provide your users with valuable content, but it also allows you to increase your rank on SERPs by creating regular On-page SEO optimized content.

-Although SEO might seem scary and complicated at first glance, if you take some time to learn how search engines function and how SEO strategies might impact your rankings, you can definitively learn and understand SEO enough to boost your organic traffic from search engines.
+Although SEO might seem scary and complicated at first, taking time to learn how search engines work and how SEO might impact your ranking is always worth it to boost your organic traffic.